 While photographing this cake, I was exceptionally frustrated.
 The pictures were just were not coming out right.
 The contrast of the background and the foreground were not working together.
 Thank goodness I had two huge pieces of moist chocolate cake in front of me to console my frustrations!

 On to the cake.
 I have a go to recipe, but I was out of oil so had to either make another (umpteenth time) or find another recipe.
 I am glad I found another recipe, because not only was this cake simple and quick, it was absolutely delicious!
 The recipe is from foodess.com.
 I was in a rush so I followed her directions exactly, which I would totally recommend.
 This recipe needs not adjustments!

-1 cup freshly brewed hot coffee (or 2 tsp instant coffee in 1 cup boiling water)
+- 1 cup freshly brewed hot coffee (or 2 teaspoon instant coffee in 1 cup boiling water)

 Preheat oven to 350 degrees.
 Grease and flour two 9-inch baking pans (or line with parchment paper circles) and set aside.